madeso/json/README.md

 ## Limitations

 Currently the array and object parsing is stack based.
 What does this mean?
 Given a json file 1.json containing [1] and another 3.json containing [[[3]]] the library currently parses 1000.json without a problem but encounter a stack overflow on 1000000.json.
-So it shouldn't be any limitations for manually written json but still is something worth mentioning.
+So I don't think this will be any limitations for manually written json but still is something worth mentioning.

 The current implementation of the object uses a std::map for storing the key/values but according to the specification there can be many entries with the same key.
 A conforming json parser can introduce additional limits so this is one.